back

 Graphic design is often misunderstood as a matter of style preference.
 When assessing graphic design, it's essential to check whether the most vital design principles have been applied.
 This allows design clients to provide better feedback and vet out professional designers from the wannabes.

-Of course, it takes more than reading a couple of blog articles and doing a course online to use the fundamental elements and principles of design well.
+Of course, it takes more than reading a couple of blog articles and doing a course online to use the fundamental principles of design well.
 Along with the theory, experience plays a vital role in helping designers deliver quality results.

 If you want to work with vetted, professional designers without having to break the bank, look no further than ManyPixels!